 It is important to note that this is a common practice in the student loan industry, as most private student loan lenders allow borrowers to apply with a cosigner.

 When it comes to repayment, College Ave strays away from the "one size fits all" policy.
 Instead, the company focuses on borrowers choosing how they wish to repay.
 College Ave provides four different repayment options that borrowers may choose:

 College Ave also allows borrowers to choose how many years they would like to take to repay the loan.
 The four options here include 8 years, 10 years, 12 years, or 15 years.
 According to their website, borrowers could likely save more if they choose 8-year terms and will get smaller monthly payments with a higher overall cost if they choose 15 years.

 In addition to student loans, College Ave also offers student loan refinancing services.
 Refinancing an existing student loan, private or federal, can lower your monthly payments and save you more money than otherwise.

 Learn more about College Ave's refinancing services, including rates and fees.

 The College Ave website has a helpful undergraduate loan calculator to help borrowers figure out which student loan will work best for them.
 The calculator shows specific numbers and give borrowers an idea of how much they will receive and repay.
 Another tool that College Ave provides is the "how we compare" chart.
 This chart shows potential borrowers how College Ave compares to other student loan companies in number of repayment options, choice of loan terms, fees to apply, and selection of fixed or variable rates.

 Because College Ave began in 2014, it lacks experience and reliability that comes with time.
-Therefore, College Ave is relatively inexperienced in comparison to many of their competitors.
-Though this lack of experience is something for borrowers should be aware of, it should not be the only factor determining what company they borrow from.
+Though this relatively short period of time is business is something for borrowers should be aware of, it should not be the only factor determining what company they borrow from.